No Russian: International censorship and game ratings

 Due to the graphic content featured in "No Russian", some international versions of Call of Duty: Modern Warfare 2 were subject to censorship.
 Activision removed the level entirely from Russian versions of the game, a decision that was made based on the country's lack of a formal rating system for games.
 According to Activision: "Russia does not have a formal ratings entity.
-As a result, we chose to block the scene after seeking the advice of local counsel".
+As a result, we chose to block the scene after seeking the advice of local counsel."
 Some journalists erroneously reported Call of Duty: Modern Warfare 2 had been banned or recalled in Russia.
 In Japanese and German versions of the game, the level was edited so that the player would be given a game over screen if they killed any civilians.
-The Japanese version was criticized by some players for changing Makarov's opening line, "Remember, no Russian", to "Kill them; they are Russians".
+The Japanese version was criticized by some players for changing Makarov's opening line, "Remember, no Russian", to "Kill them, they are Russians".

-Uncensored versions of the game were given a high content rating, such as an M rating by the ESRB in North America, and an 18 certificate by the BBFC in the UK.
+Uncensored versions of the game were given a high content rating, such as an M rating by the ESRB in North-America, and an 18 certificate by the BBFC in the UK.
 Call of Duty: Modern Warfare 2 was the first game in the series to receive an 18 certificate, which the BBFC noted was specifically due to "No Russian".
 In their game summary, the BBFC wrote: "The evident brutality in this mission does carry a focus on the 'infliction of pain or injury' which, along with the disturbing nature of the scenario it sets up, was felt to be more appropriately placed at the adult category."
-British Labour Party politician Keith Vaz was "absolutely shocked" by the content of "No Russian", and questioned whether sales of Call of Duty: Modern Warfare 2 should be halted in accordance with the Byron Review.
+British Labor Party politician Keith Vaz was "absolutely shocked" by the content of "No Russian", and questioned whether sales of Call of Duty: Modern Warfare 2 should be halted in accordance with the Byron Review.
 Vaz raised his concerns in the House of Commons, although this had no effect on game sales.

 In Australia, Call of Duty: Modern Warfare 2 was rated MA15+ by the Australian Classification Board (ACB).
 When the video footage of "No Russian" was leaked, the Australian Council on Children and the Media (ACCM) lobbied for a rating reclassification.
 ACCM president Jane Roberts said: "The consequences of terrorism are just abhorrent in our community and yet here we are with a product that's meant to be passed off as a leisure time activity, actually promoting what most world leaders speak out publicly against."
-At the time, an MA15+ was the highest rating a video game could receive, and a potentially higher rating would effectively ban sales of the game.
+At the time, an MA15+ was the highest rating a video game could receive, and a potentially-higher rating would effectively ban sales of the game.
 Many Australian gaming publications called for the implementation of an R18+ rating, which was opposed by Attorney-General of South Australia Michael Atkinson, who felt that "No Russian" let players be "virtual terrorists".
 He sought to appeal the rating and have the game banned, although the ACB never received correspondence from Atkinson.